-In my experience, the number one cause of a system gradually slowing down over time is simply that it’s being asked to do more and more and it’s trying to run too much software simultaneously.
+In my experience, the #1 cause of a system gradually slowing down over time is that it’s being asked to do more and more and it’s trying to run too much software simultaneously.

 Generally, folks find themselves in this situation after installing software on their machine that includes a component that always runs.
-Over a long period of time, there’s so much running on the machine even when it’s not in use that when it is in use, there’s not enough computer left over to run the desired programs quickly and efficiently.
+Over time, there’s so much running on the machine even when it’s not in use that when it is in use, there’s not enough computing power left over to run the programs quickly and efficiently.

 Examples of software that might get installed over time?
-Webcam software after getting a web cam, instant messaging programs, Skype, Dropbox, Evernote, screen capture utilities, TrueCrypt, and so on.
-There are many possibilities and that doesn’t even take into account the ubiquitous software update checkers and quick loaders that so many software manufacturers seem fond of leaving around to run all the time.
+Webcam software after getting a webcam, instant messaging programs, Skype, Dropbox, Evernote, screen capture utilities, VeraCrypt, and so on.
+There are many possibilities, and that doesn’t even take into account the ubiquitous software update checkers and quick loaders that so many software manufacturers are fond of building to run all the time.

 There are two approaches to resolving the “too much stuff” scenario:

-- Run Less Stuff: Start reviewing the list of software that’s running on your machine when you’re not doing anything (Process Explorer will help) and question everything that you’ve installed.
+- Run less stuff.
+Review the list of software running on your machine when you’re not doing anything (Process Explorer will help) and question everything you’ve installed.
 Uninstall everything you don’t really need.

-- Beef Up Your Computer: It’s a common adage that adding RAM to your computer is one of the quickest ways to speed it up and this is why.
-If RAM is a constraint for the software you’re running, then your computer will absolutely slow down.
-Adding RAM to your system, if it’s possible, just fixes that.
+- Beef up your computer.
+It’s a common adage that adding RAM to your computer is one of the quickest ways to speed it up, and this is why.
+If RAM is a constraint for the software you’re running, your computer will absolutely slow down.
+Adding RAM to your system, if it’s possible, fixes that.

 Gradual slowdowns: Fragmentation

-It’s not the common problem that it once was (particularly with Windows 7 doing a defrag automatically now), but it’s possible that your hard disk has become fragmented.
+It’s not the common problem that it once was (particularly with SSDs, where this doesn’t apply, and Windows 7 and later, which defrag automatically), but it’s possible your hard disk has become fragmented.
 All recent versions of Windows have built-in defragmenting tools.

 Gradual slowdowns: Updates

-It’s commonly understood that systems only tend to get bigger over time.
-That’s more-or-less the nature of software evolution and the expectations that we have of increasing functionality and support.
+It’s commonly understood that systems tend to get bigger over time.
+That’s more or less the nature of software evolution and our expectations of ever-increasing functionality and support.

-While we normally associate that with major version updates (i.e. Windows Vista was larger than Windows XP), it can actually happen – slowly – at the system or application update level as well.
+While we normally associate that with major version updates (i.e. Windows 7 was larger than Windows Vista), it can actually happen — slowly — at the system or application update level as well.

-Years worth of updates can slowly increase the resource requirements of your operating system and installed applications.
-Particularly if your system is already somewhat marginal, that increase can be enough to eventually impact your overall performance.
+Years of updates slowly increase the resource requirements of your operating system and applications.
+Particularly if your system is already somewhat marginal, that increase can be enough to impact your overall performance.

 Note that I’m not talking about files left behind after an update (unless, of course, your hard disk is filled to capacity), but simply the scenario where the patched version of application “A” might need ever so slightly more RAM than before.
-Repeat that for all the applications that you have installed and the updates your system takes, and it can add up.
+Repeat that for all the applications that you have installed and the updates your system receives, and over time it adds up.